-Visual Studio Code, Microsoft's lightweight and multi-platform code editor, allows you to create projects using TypeScript.
-By default, the last stable version of TypeScript is used to compile the ts files.
-Since Visual Studio Code is very configurable, it is easy to use another version of the TypeScript compiler, including the dev version (nightly build).
-Here is the procedure:
+Visual Studio Code, Microsoft's lightweight, cross-platform code editor, supports TypeScript development out of the box.
+By default, it uses the latest stable TypeScript release to compile .ts files.
+Since VS Code is highly configurable, you can easily switch to a different version of the TypeScript compiler, including the nightly build.
+Here is how:

 JSON